 The food is freaking great and any foodie or food lover should seriously consider a visit to Taiwan just for the food.

 One thing we skipped was stinky tofu.
 Everytime I walked past a vendor selling this dish I felt like someone shoved a handful of pig poop in my nose.
 I seriously hated that damn smell more than the average person.
 We had plenty of friends to tell us to try it because it didn’t taste “that bad.”
-Well, that still means it doesn’t taste good.
-So if it doesn’t taste good why would I want to try it?
-No one, I mean no one, told me stinky tofu tastes great!
-It’s always not bad.
-Call me a boring Betty but I only want to taste good food.
+Well, that still sounds like it doesn’t taste good.
+Maybe we will have more courage next time!

 Lines matter in Taiwan.
 If you’re at the subway waiting for a train, be sure to be in the marked areas on the ground with tape where you are supposed to line.
 It is considered extremely rude if you do not follow this protocol and you will get nasty looks if you make the mistake of not following.

 There are also very strict rules of no drinks or food allowed in the subway.
 This includes walking to the train and on the train.
 If you do get caught with food or a drink it’s a $7,500 TWD fine!
 That’s about $239.
 Yikes.Another random observation would be the cat cafes here are super relaxed.
 In Korea and Japan you must wash and sanitize your hands, take off your shoes, and keep all bags locked up.
 We noticed in Taiwan that you can just walk right in without doing any of this, sit down and even order food.
 The cats are laying where the owners make coffee and food.
 If this bothers you don’t visit.
 For us, it felt more like we were hanging out at our granny’s house with her cats.
-You may find a piece of cat hair in your food, but the ambiance and vibe here are welcoming and cozy.
+You may find a piece of cat hair in your food, but the ambiance and vibe here are welcoming and cozy and true cat lovers like myself probably wouldn’t notice or care.
 It was an interesting contrast especially after our strange experience in Japan’s cat café.

 We really loved Taiwan.
 We didn’t have much expectation before arriving but the hospitality and friendliness of the locals made us fall in love with this place.
 We also really enjoyed how inexpensive and delicious eating here was either.
 We would love to come back and explore more of the country and revisit those night markets!